HazardousPeach/hazardouspeach.github.io/index.md

 [Herbie](http://herbie.uwplse.org) is a tool to help scientists and programmers write accurate floating point code more easily.
 You give it a floating point expression, and it tests it against hundreds of points to find a version that's more accurate.
+Herbie is open source software, published at PLDI 2015.

 Contact
 -------